python-ffmpegio/python-ffmpegio-plugin-downloader/README.rst

 data to Python.
 FFmpeg is an open-source cross-platform multimedia framework, which can handle most of the multimedia formats available today.

-One caveat of FFmpeg is that there is no formal program installer for Windows and MacOS (although `homebrew` could be used for the latter). `ffmpegio-plugin-downloader` adds a capability to download the latest release build of FFmpeg and use it in `ffmpegio` without any user intervention.
+One caveat of FFmpeg is that there is no official program installer for Windows and MacOS (although `homebrew` could be used for the latter). `ffmpegio-plugin-downloader` adds a capability to download the latest release build of FFmpeg and enables the `ffmpegio` package to detect the paths of `ffmpeg` and `ffprobe` automatically.
 This mechanism is supported by `ffmpeg-downloader <https://github.com/python-ffmpegio/python-ffmpeg-downloader>`__ package.
-Downloading of the release build must be performed manually from the terminal screen, outside of Python.
+Downloading of the release build must be performed interactively from the terminal screen, outside of Python.

 Use